Wuzzmi/swe1r-autosplitter/README.md

 Based on [Galeforce's LiveSplit Autosplitter](https://github.com/everalert/swe1r-autosplitter) v0.5.1
 The same autosplitter logic, converted to Lua, with some additions/compatibility changes.

+> [!note]
+> Unlike [LiveSplit](https://github.com/LiveSplit/LiveSplit), currently [LibreSplit](https://github.com/LibreSplit/LibreSplit/tree/main) has no support for managing autosplitter settings.
+As well as viewing extra stats, like LiveSplit does through it's "[ASL variable viewer](https://github.com/hawkerm/LiveSplit.ASLVarViewer)" plugin.
+As a solution for these differences, this script utilizes in script settings, as well as the option to view the extra stats via terminal.

 ### FEATURES
-* Choice to auto Start when file is opened, or "Start Race" is selected
+* Auto start when file is opened, or optionally when "Start Race" is selected
 * Auto split at race finish, with toggle for 1st place requirement
-* Option for auto reset, on return to file selection
+* Optional auto reset, on return to file selection
-* Option to use run category presets
+* Optional run category presets
 * Choose between IGT, LRT and RTA timing methods
-* Ability to remove unfocused/tabbed-out time when using LRT
+* Option to remove unfocused/tabbed-out time
 * Option to view extra stats in terminal

 ### REQUIRES